popeadam/Kometa/docs/defaults/both/collectionless.md

 ??? abstract "Variable Lists (click to expand)"

-    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults File.

     ???+ warning

-        [Shared Collection Variables](../collection_variables.md) are NOT available to this default file.
+        [Shared Collection Variables](../collection_variables.md) are NOT available to this Defaults File.

     === "File-Specific Template Variables"